Vietnam.vn - Nền tảng quảng bá Việt Nam

 Phát hiện

-The new beast Koleken inakayali's appearance is recreated - Photo: Gabriel Díaz Yantén
+The appearance of the new beast Koleken inakayali is recreated - Photo: Gabriel Díaz Yantén

-According to analysis by a research team from Argentina's Bernardino Rivadavia Natural Sciences Museum and the National Scientific and Technical Research Council of Argentina, the new species belongs to a larger group of dinosaurs called Abelisauridae.
+According to analysis by a research team from Argentina's Bernardino Rivadavia Natural Sciences Museum and Argentina's National Scientific and Technical Research Council, the new species belongs to a larger group of dinosaurs called Abelisauridae.

-Abelisauridae is a distant relative of the Tyrannosaurus rex, which has been diverging since the mid-Jurassic period.
+Abelisaurids are distant relatives of the Tyrannosaurus rex, which had branched off from the mid-Jurassic period.

 Therefore, the new monster's appearance has many similarities with T-rex and has the characteristics of theropod dinosaurs in general, including strong hind legs and shrunken "hands".

-Koleken inakayali is perhaps one of the most severely atrophied "arms" in its family, with depictions showing them as little more than two scraps of flesh.
+Koleken inakayali is perhaps one of the most severely atrophied of its kind, with depictions showing them as little more than two scraps of flesh.

 However, the fossil remains found of Koleken inakayali, including several skulls, nearly complete hind limbs and other skeletal parts, are enough to show that it was a dangerous carnivorous beast, according to the article published in the scientific journal Cladistics.